Tim Hoogland

-Career
+Club career

 Hoogland made his professional debut in the Bundesliga for Schalke 04 on 5 February 2005.
 He was substituted on in the 75th minute in a match against Hansa Rostock.
 After nine years with Schalke 04, Hoogland signed with 1.
 FSV Mainz 05.

 On 12 January 2010, Hoogland confirmed that he had signed a contract with Schalke 04 returning him to his former club.
 His new contract kept him in Gelsenkirchen from 1 July 2010 through 30 June 2014.

 For the 2012–13 season Hoogland was loaned out to VfB Stuttgart.
 After four Bundesliga appearances for Stuttgart he left the club after the season.
+He returned to his parent club, Schalke 04, for the 2013–14 season, where he scored his only goal in European competitions in a 3–1 away defeat against Real Madrid during the Champions League round of 16.

 Hoogland signed for Championship team Fulham on a one-year contract on 30 June 2014 on a free transfer.
 He scored on his debut in a 2–1 defeat to Ipswich.

 On 16 August 2019, Hoogland signed with Australian A-League club Melbourne Victory FC on a one-year contract.

+Managerial career

+After retiring from his career in the summer of 2020, Hoogland began an internship at Schalke 04's youth academy.
+During the 2021–22 season, he became an assistant coach to Jörg Behnert at Schalke U17.
+In the following season, he joined Norbert Elgert's coaching staff at Schalke 04 U19.